emberauclair/Aurelie2/docs/notes/Dry Eyes.md

 Muddy futures, crystal dreams,
 Aimless life, winding streams.
 My existence, barely begun,
-I've got two feet, but nowhere left to run.
+I've got two feet, but nowhere to run.
-I'm just kid in a bubble,
+I'm a kid in a bubble,
 And I've got a bag of trouble

 -Aurélie 2021